Review | Washington National Opera’s ‘Così fan tutte’ is skillfully out of sync with the times

 It pleases me to report that the Washington National Opera’s production of “Così fan tutte” — a carry-over from a 2020-2021 season postponement, now onstage at the Kennedy Center’s Eisenhower Theater through March 26 — refrains from wrenching the opera out of its box.
 Rather, it gently removes it from its package, sets it upon the stage, displays its beauties like a precious antique, and polishes its flaws to a point where you can see your reflection in them.

 Directed by Alison Moritz, this “Così” throws an extra frame around itself, in which the characters, left to suffer their own daftness and each other’s cleverness, move through the action with the comic doom of a silent film.
 Erhard Rom’s sets, too, strike a fine balance between caricatured opulence and comic minimalism — he projects elegant filigrees to fill parlor walls, streaks of marble to conjure a garden.
-Now and then a Monty Python-esque hand descends from above clutching flowers or a leg of chicken.
+Now and then, a Monty Python-esque hand descends from above clutching flowers or a leg of chicken.
 The whole thing is enchantingly cheeky.

 Led by conductor Erina Yashima, the WNO Orchestra performed with ramped-up vigor, riding Mozart’s melodic updrafts (the ones that counter the story’s downward spiral) and contributing some of the evening’s best comic timing.

-Mezzo soprano Rihab Chaieb is now one of my favorite Dorabellas, her eyes as expressive as her voice, and her timing just as pitch-perfect, well suited to her mercurial passions and fits.
+Mezzo-soprano Rihab Chaieb is now one of my favorite Dorabellas, her eyes as expressive as her voice, and her timing just as pitch-perfect, well suited to her mercurial passions and fits.
 Soprano Laura Wilde sang a formidable Fiordiligi, her voice capable of hardening into stone (“Come scoglio”) and softening with longing (“Per pietà, ben mio perdona”).

-Tenor Kang Wang and baritone Andrey Zhilikhovsky brought pathos, power and pure ham to their respective Ferrando and Guglielmo — Zhilikhovsky the bigger goofball of the two, Wang the bigger voice (his “Tradito, schernito” was a highlight).
+Tenor Kang Wang and baritone Andrey Zhilikhovsky brought pathos, power and pure ham to their respective Ferrando and Guglielmo — Zhilikhovsky the bigger goofball of the two, Wang the bigger voice.
+(His “Tradito, schernito” was a highlight.)
 And Ana María Martínez (as the scheming Despina) and Ferruccio Furlanetto (as a the scamming Don Alfonso) made a (literally) irresistible duo of master manipulators.

 As socially dissonant as Mozart’s rom-com (which is really more of a rom-con) may be, operating from a premise that men are trash does nothing to mar its merits.
 “Così” may be subject to postponement, but it will never be canceled.